 If either you or a loved one has experienced a fall, then there is a greater chance of falling again.
 Whether there is a history of falls or not, it's still important to take precautions to avoid falls and injuries.

-A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe, depending on what needs they determine, they may also suggest assistive or personal care services.
+A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe, depending on what needs they determine, they may also suggest in-home or personal care services.

 As seniors age, they must become mindful of how they move through their daily activities.
 Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if they're not careful.

 - Change positions slowly; sit on edge of bed, sofa, or chair for a few minutes before standing

 - Place items used daily, like a phone, TV remote, or medications within easy reach

 - Use assistive devices, such as canes or walkers

 - Avoid climbing ladders or step stools

 - Not overreach or squat low to pick up items

 - Remove throw rugs

 - Repair or replace worn or frayed carpet

 - Rearrange furniture or clutter to allow free movement in the home

 - Clear floors of papers, trash, and stored items